kaisenlinux/docker/cli/docs/reference/commandline/volume_create.md

 $ docker run -d -v hello:/world busybox ls /world
 ```

 The mount is created inside the container's `/world` directory.
-Docker does not
+Docker doesn't
 support relative paths for mount points inside the container.

-Multiple containers can use the same volume in the same time period.
-This is
+Multiple containers can use the same volume.
+This is useful if two containers
-useful if two containers need access to shared data.
-For example, if one
+need access to shared data.
+For example, if one container writes and the other
-container writes and the other reads the data.
+reads the data.

 Volume names must be unique among drivers.
-This means you cannot use the same
+This means you can't use the same
 volume name with two different drivers.
-If you attempt this `docker` returns an
+Attempting to create two volumes with
-error:
+the same name results in an error:

 ```console
 A volume named  "hello"  already exists with the "some-other" driver.
 Choose a different volume name.
 ```

 If you specify a volume name already in use on the current driver, Docker
-assumes you want to re-use the existing volume and does not return an error.
+assumes you want to re-use the existing volume and doesn't return an error.

 ### <a name="opt"></a> Driver-specific options (-o, --opt)